Careers Hub

 Transitions

 We have developed an online resource for parents and carers to support them with the planning and preparation for their young people's transitions into post-16 and adulthood.
-This booklet can be found on the Local Offer website or you can view the booklet directly here
+The guide can be viewed here.
+A link to download the guide as a PDF file can be found on the final page.

 The East Sussex Careers Hub, local schools, the Careers and Enterprise Company, and other networks have produced helpful resources which can be found here.